 What should you put in your writer resumé?

 We often hear presentation is everything in this biz, which is why CVs sometimes look surprisingly BAD on this front.
-Supposedly “eye-catching” fonts and colours are the biggest no-nos; jazzy layouts, extra space and justified text can also cause issues.
+“Eye-catching” fonts and colours are the biggest no-nos.
+Jazzy layouts, extra space and justified text can also cause issues.
 I don’t recommend putting your photo on them either, even if you are hot – you’re not an actor.
-I recommend the following:

 – A sans serif font (Minus that “squiggly” bit, ie. Arial)